minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 # NAME

-**dlt.conf** - DLT daemon configuration file
+**mct.conf** - DLT daemon configuration file

 # DESCRIPTION

 The DLT daemon is the central application which gathers logs and traces from different applications, stores them temporarily or permanently and transfers them to a DLT client application, which could run directly on the GENIVI system or more likely on some external tester device.

-The configuration file dlt.conf allows to configure the different runtime behaviour of the dlt-daemon.
-It is loaded during startup of dlt-daemon.
+The configuration file mct.conf allows to configure the different runtime behaviour of the mct-daemon.
+It is loaded during startup of mct-daemon.

 # GENERAL OPTIONS